ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 * Post Filter Inclusion Previous - Boolean - Nulls Allowed
 * Post Filter Inclusion Current - Boolean - Nulls Allowed
 * Post Filter Inclusion Next - Boolean - Nulls Allowed

+If Link Weighting is being performed then the output records shall also contain:

+* Unweighted Forward Link - Numeric
+* Unweighted Backward Link - Numeric
+* Unweighted Construction Link - Numeric

 Fields of type "Any" shall be of the same type as the corresponding input fields as the values shall be the same in both input and output records.